DIY Magic: How to Make a Halloween Terrarium

 Natural slate stone pieces, 1/2 to 1 inch in size

-Natural looking stones and rocks, either found or purchased
+Natural looking stones and rocks

-Small plastic pumpkins, approximately 1/2 to 1 inch tall and wide
+A few small plastic pumpkins, approximately 1/2 to 1 inch tall and wide

 Mini-pinecones

-Preserved reindeer moss, natural and light green colors
+Dried and preserved reindeer moss, natural and light green colors

 Fake spider webbing